CDCgov/prime-field-teams/nextgen-connect/LIS/orchard-harvest/channels/README.md

 1. ICU? - Has the patient been in ICU?
 (Y, N or blank if unknown)
 1. Nsg Home? - Resident of a congregate care setting?
 (Y, N or blank if unknown)
 1. Preg? - Is the patient pregnant?
 (Y, N or blank if unknown)

-## Filter
-The filter ensures that only files with two lines or more (header row plus records) are processed.
-An INFO message is logged if a file is filtered.

 ## Error handling
 If there is an error opening the file then the file is moved to the error folder within the ORCHARD_REPORT_DIR folder.
 If the file was read successfully it is moved to the processed folder within the ORCHARD_REPORT_DIR folder.